praclet/ctf_osint/challenges/level03/shoplifter_shoplifting_2/shoplifter_shoplifting_2.md

 Maybe you can try to recon social media ?

 ## Solution
 Twitter "James Wang phone".
-Found the James Wang we are looking for.
+Search for the James Wang we are looking for.
 He says he loves the number 4.
 Found the flag which is split in 4 part
 1.`72612d4a76ddd7e0` //in a tweet